zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

 ### **STEP 10**: Edit the UI Code

-- Note to Pat's team - Lab Guide 400 Steps 10 and Step 11 are works in progress - I'm having problems with the Brackets editor and I am not clear on Dennis' intentions for merging into the DCS master branch.
-See below.

 - First go back to Developer Cloud Service to obtain the URLs for the two microservices created in Labs 200 and 300.
-Click on **Deploy** in the dashboard, and then right click on the name AlphaOfficeMySQLREST to copy the URL for the microservice.
-Do the same for the JavaTwitterMicroservice.
+Click on **Deploy** in the console, and then right click on the name **AlphaOfficeMySQLREST** to copy the URL for the microservice.
+Do the same for the **JavaTwitterMicroservice**.
 Save these URLs because you will be pasting them into the UI code.

     ![](images/400/image060.png)